+This analysis will reveal genetic markers that are associated with morphometric root and shoot traits that are in turn associated with high or low biomass.
+The analysis will therefore also generate genetic markers for biomass itself.

 Aim 2B.
 The Developmental Nutriome: Identifying metabolic and cellular pathways associated with selected NPK:biomass states.
 To identify the metabolic and cellular processes that correlate with the NPK effect on biomass, we will generate a developmental series of root and shoot transcriptome for selected NPK:phenotype states that correlate as follows: 1.
 High-N:High biomass, 2) Low-N:Low biomass, and 3) LowN:High (See Aim 1). mRNA samples will be extracted from 1-, 2-, 3-, 4-, 5- and 6-week old plants, grown hydroponically on the three specific NPK combinations associated with the above- mentioned states to be analyzed by ATH1 chips or RNA-seq.
-Correlation and anti-correlation will be used to find genes that are strongly associated with each of the three selected NPK:phenotype states.
-As each NPK:phenotype state is defined by either high-biomass or low-biomass upon prolonged growth on the corresponding NPK combination, we will be able to establish a relationship between these genes and biomass production.
-Next, we will integrate the developmental datasets with the early nutriome dataset and use parametric and non-parametric correlation as well as regression with loss function to identify genes whose changes in expression are correlated with high- or low- biomass production, and that can therefore be used as sentinels for the molecular phenotypes associated with a particular growth strategy.
+Using correlation with correction for multiple testing as above above, we will find genetic markers for biomass at each developmental time point.
+We expect a large overlap in both positive genetic markers (i.e. genes that are induced for plants having high biomass) and negative ones, but some genes may turn on or off later in development.
+We will use the genes that are consistently positive or negative markers as sentinel genes in aim 3.

 Gloria, Dennis-